 - 10.1 Failure to comply with this Procedure puts us at risk.
-Failure to notify the DPO of an actual or suspected personal data breach is a very serious issue. - 10.2 Staff may be liable to disciplinary action if they fail to comply with the provisions of this Procedure. - 10.3 Due to the importance of this Procedure, failure to comply with any requirement of it may lead to disciplinary action for a member of staff under our procedures, and this action may result in dismissal for gross misconduct.
-If an external organisation breaches this Procedure, they may have their contract terminated by us with immediate effect. - 10.4 Any questions or concerns about this Procedure should be directed to the DPO.
+Failure to notify the Corporate Services and HR Manager of an actual or suspected personal data breach is a very serious issue. - 10.2 Staff may be liable to disciplinary action if they fail to comply with the provisions of this Procedure. - 10.3 Due to the importance of this Procedure, failure to comply with any requirement of it may lead to disciplinary action for a member of staff under our procedures, and this action may result in dismissal for gross misconduct.
+If an external organisation breaches this Procedure, they may have their contract terminated by us with immediate effect. - 10.4 Any questions or concerns about this Procedure should be directed to theCorporate Services and HR Manager .